EdanToledo/Auctions/README.md

 # Auction Environment

-Welcome to the **Auction Environment**!
 This is a reinforcement learning environment simulating a multi-agent auction game, built using [JAX](https://github.com/google/jax) and [Jumanji](https://github.com/instadeepai/jumanji).
-Agents participate in sequential auctions, bidding against each other to maximize their utilities based on private valuations given by a uniform distribution.
+Agents participate in sequential round auctions, bidding against each other to maximize their utilities based on private valuations given by a uniform distribution.
 Valuations of each agent remain constant for all rounds.

 ## Usage